Mecates - (May-kah-tay) from Spanish meaning; rope

 Mecates can either be hand or machine twisted with an average length of 22ft (although longer mecates exist up to 30ft).
-On one end of the mecate is either a braided, hitched or Turks head knot and on the other a leather popper.
-The length of the mecate allows you to create single looped reins incorporating a single small coil in one hand to increase slack when required and a length to serve as the lead/get down rope which can be tied to the horn, looped in your belt or tied to a saddle latigo.
+On one end of the mecate is either a braided (a knot may identify the weaver) or hitched knot and on the other a leather popper.
+The length of the mecate allows you to create a loop rein incorporating a single small coil in one hand to increase slack when required and a length to serve as the lead/get down rope which can be tied to the horn, looped in your belt or tied to a saddle latigo.

-The mecate normally corresponds to the same size of bosal you are using; 5/8” mecate to a 5/8” bosal, 3/8” mecate to a 3/8” bosal, 1/4” mecate to a 1/4” bosalito (pencil bosal).
+The mecate normally corresponds to the size of bosal you are using; 5/8” mecate to a 5/8” bosal, 3/8” mecate to a 3/8” bosal, 1/4” mecate to a 1/4” bosalito.
 Matching the diameter and bar size help ensure that the weight corresponds with that of the bosal.
 This will have a direct impact as to the speed of release of the bosal and the sense of feel that that you receive through the reins from either a lighter bosalito or heavier 5/8” bosal.
-This is not mandatory and for some equestrians in particular women, a 5/8” mecate is just too much in the hand, especially if their roots are in a more Classical English form of equitation.
-Therefore a ½” can be used on a 5/8” bosal and additional wraps can be used to compensate for the lighter mecate achieve the balance.
-If you are conducting any other form of activity, whether its roping, tent pegging you may find a reduction in the diameter of your reins preferable.
+This is not mandatory and for some owners in particular women, a 5/8” mecate is just too much in the hand, especially if their roots are in a more Classical English form of equitation.
+Therefore a ½” mecate can be used with a 5/8” bosal and additional wraps can be used to compensate for the lighter mecate to achieve the balance.
+If you are conducting any other form of activity, whether its roping or tent pegging you may find a reduction in the diameter of your reins is preferable.

-Made from Horse Hair (mane hair softer than tail)
+- Made from Horse Hair (mane hair softer)

 Wrapping your Mecate